brohlson/gatsby-plugin-anchor-links/README.md

 You can provide anchor or non-anchor links to this component for ease of use.
 If you use it as an anchor component, be sure to include both a base path and hash in the `to` string.

 ```
-import { AnchorLink } from 'gatsby-plugin-anchor-link';
+import { AnchorLink } from 'gatsby-plugin-anchor-links';

 export default () => (
     <AnchorLink to='/about#team' title="Our team" >